revsimpson/SpeechInjector/README.md

     }
 }

+If the button is not place correctly in your app set the injector.placeSpeechButton() in viewDidAppear

 # Plist

 Add the following privacy settings to your plist and tell the user why you need to use their microphone and speech recognition.